hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 XoT clients and servers MUST implement EDE codes.
-If a XoT server receives non-XoT traffic it is not willing to answer on a TLS connection, it SHOULD respond with the extended DNS error code 21 - Not Supported [@!RFC8914].
+If a XoT server receives non-XoT traffic it is not willing to answer on a TLS connection, it SHOULD respond with REFUSED and the extended DNS error code 21 - Not Supported [@!RFC8914].
 XoT clients should not send any further queries of this type to the server for a reasonable period of time (for example, one hour) i.e., long enough that the server configuration or policy